Bringing a new kitten home: Tips & advice for new cat owners

 The level of physical contact with humans that a cat will tolerate can vary according a cat’s personality and their experiences of being handled at a very young age.
 Some cats do not enjoy being petted, kissed or cuddled.
 It’s important to continue to interact with such cats, but in a way that they prefer.
 Predatory play sessions, grooming and verbal communication are other forms of social contact between owner and cat that can continue to foster the bond between them.

-Your new kitten will find comfort in having you around, but you can’t be with him all the time so he must learn to stay at home alone.
-It’s important to have a safe and secure area where you can leave him when you are not around to supervise.
 This is can be the same room or area that you’ve set up for his first few days at home.
 Divide the room into a separate feeding area, litter box area and resting/play area.
 Make sure the entire space is cat-proofed by removing things that may cause injury (sharp objects, string, electrical cords, rubber bands or other items that could be swallowed) and inspect for nooks and crannies where a kitten might hide or get stuck.

-An enriching environment is key to keeping your new kitten happy while he is alone at home.
-Food-releasing toys and puzzles, movable toys, scratching posts, sunny perches and places to climb will all help keep your kitten or cat mentally and physically stimulated.
 If you don’t have a permanent room that can serve as your kitten’s secure and stimulating space, investigate options such as kitty play pens, portable enclosures and pop-up tents that can be set up in an area of your home when required.
 See our article Best outdoor enclosures & runs for cats in Australia for some great ideas for creating enriching indoor and outdoor spaces for cats.

-Advice for bringing home strays or rescue kittens
+Bringing home strays or rescue kittens

 If you have just brought home a cat from a shelter or are trying to befriend a stray off the street, the process of acclimatising her to you, your home and any existing pets is likely to be an extremely gradual one.
 A semi-feral stray is going to be very wary of humans and will initially avoid being touched, maybe even scratching or biting when you attempt to handle her.

 As much as you may want to pat and play with the new arrival, rather than overwhelming her, give her as much time as she needs and wait for her to approach you on her own terms.
 Keeping your interactions as relaxed and non-threatening as possible will lead to her gradually coming to trust you.
-For further advice, see our article Adopting a Stray Cat.

-Introducing your cat to your family
+Introducing your new kitten to your family

 Once your cat seems comfortable and confident with you, it’s time to introduce him to other family members.
 Remember to do this gradually, with each family member greeting the cat one by one.
 It can be overwhelming for your new cat to meet everyone at the same time.